flyteorg/flyte/rsts/concepts/flyte_console.rst

 Every execution has two views: Nodes and Graph.

-A node encapsulates an instance of a task, but it can also contain an entire subworkflow or trigger a child workflow.
+A node in the nodes view encapsulates an instance of a task, but it can also contain an entire subworkflow or trigger a child workflow.
 More about nodes can be found in :std:ref:`divedeep-nodes`.

 |